Your shopping cart is empty!

 I’m easily distracted and so i’m going to hold my hands up here and admit that i’m a work in progress on this score.
 Simply put, distractions slow us down and not in a good way!
 When you get distracted in the middle of a task, it takes several minutes for your brain to get back on track which adds significantly to the time it’s going to take to get it finished.
 No one like jobs taking longer than they need to and so put your phone on silent and in a drawer, switch off your emails and close the door until you’re done.
 You’ll be amazed how much time you’ll save by doing this!

 Making something a routine or habit helps it to run much more smoothly and saves time; morning and evening routines are a great places to start.
-Start small and create something that works for you, it could be as simple as setting your intentions the night before so that you’re ready to go when you wake up or making sure that everything is switched off an hour or two before bed to help you get more rest. - read my posts on morning routines and night time routines for more tips to get you started.
+Start small and create something that works for you, it could be as simple as setting your intentions the night before so that you’re ready to go when you wake up or making sure that everything is switched off an hour or two before bed to help you get more rest.
+Here are my tips for creating a holistic morning routine and night time routine.

 AUTHOR: LEANNA DOOLIN